Freemantle01/ipiwo-clean-buyer-google-chrome-extension/README.md

 # IPIWO Clean Buyer Google Chrome Extension
-This extension remove warning footer banner from ipiwo page.
+This extension removes warning footer banner from ipiwo page.

 ## How to install this extension
 1. Download source code as zip and unpack.